 By showcasing your customers, people have a chance to see your brand in real.
 It is also a good way to create word-of-mouth because your customers will tend to share your website with their friends.

+You may ask "what is an example of social proof?"
 Let's look at some social proof examples in action to understand how a social proof concept is compelling;

 Hubspot tries to increase its subscribers by using the wisdom of crowd effect.
 Lots of people are following articles about digital marketing developments, don't fall behind!